TEAMMATES/teammates/docs/setting-up.md

    ```sh
    ./gradlew createConfigs
    ```
+   For a production-only checkout (no local `build-dev.properties` from template), you can use `./gradlew createConfigsProduction` or `./gradlew createConfigs -PproductionConfigs` instead.
    **Verification:** The file named `gradle.properties` should be added to the project root directory.

 1. Modify the following config file: